nghfp9wa7bzq/sony-aries-mainlining/README.md

 sony-aries-ml6.8.dts and sony-leo-ml6.8.dts
 These are concatenated .dts files, like the above two, but they are from the [(close to) current mainline kernel](https://github.com/TheOrangeCat/linux/tree/qcom-msm8974-6.8-wip-aries).

+generated_dsi_files folder
+These are the panel files from the old repo.
+I took a panel-xxx.dtsi, edited it and used the [linux-mdss-dsi-panel-driver-generator](https://github.com/msm8916-mainline/linux-mdss-dsi-panel-driver-generator).
+dtc -I dts -O dtb -o panel-xxx.dtb panel-xxx.dtsi
+./lmdpdg.py --dumb-dcs panel-xxx.dtb
+NOTE that you need to install [libfdt](https://pypi.org/project/pylibfdt/).
+(My debian package for libfdt is too old...)
+Inside a folder you can find a modified .dtsi file, a from this file compiled .dtb file,
+and from the .dtb file compiled driver files. (may be multiple folders)

+I got errors for the following .dtsi files:
+dsi-panel-castor
+dsi-panel-orise-720p-video
+dsi-panel-sim-video
+dsi-v2-panel-hx8379a-wvga-video
+dsi-v2-panel-nt35590-720p-video
+dsi-v2-panel-otm8018b-fwvga-video
+dsi-v2-panel-truly-wvga-cmd
+dsi-v2-panel-truly-wvga-video

+Right now, these driver files are raw, they need license, comment and other info adjustments.
+They haven't been tested!

 ## License
 For exact license information, please look at the given sources.